 - Java does not use pointers that make it a type-safe programming language.

-- The JVM helps in an efficient code optimization so the performance of execution of the program is better than as that of C++.
+- The JVM helps in efficient code optimization, so the performance of the execution of the program is better than as that of C++.

-- C++ uses destructors which are automatically invoked at the time of object destruction.
+- C++ uses destructors that are automatically invoked at the time of object destruction.

 - Java has an in-built Thread class that needs to be inherited for the creation of a new thread.
 A programmer has to override its run() method.

 - C++ has no support for Threads like Java; C++ achieve the functionality of thread using external libraries.

 Below is the list of points that describe the comparison between C++ and Java.